virtual-bridge/postgres-metabase/README.md

 You can then hit http://yourhost:3001 in your browser.
 Run through the setup to create a local metabase admin.

-As part of the setup you can choose to add a database server
+As part of the setup you can choose to add a database server to connect through to do analysis - or skip it and add via the admin later

 > Note that you can change the ports in the config file as required if you do not want to access on 3001, i.e 443/80 etc